-José Othón de Aguinaga was born in Guadalajara on 18 February 1873, and died in the city in 1969.
+José Othón de Aguinaga Escudero was born in Guadalajara on 18 February 1873, and died in the city on 5 October 1972.

 Othón began drawing as a child in 1882 when he was in the Colegio Mariano.
 From 1887 to 1891, he took classes with Felipe Castro in the Liceo de Varones in Guadalajara.
 Then he attended San Carlos Academy in Mexico City from 1892 until 1894, where he studied with Santiago Rebull and José Salomé Pina.